 Key selection differences for robot joints (stiffness, accuracy, packaging, cost)

-Cross roller bearings use alternating cylindrical rollers in a single raceway to carry radial, axial, and moment loads simultaneously with high stiffness.
-Thin section bearings (ball, four-point contact, or crossed roller thin types) prioritize low radial cross-section and reduced weight, but typically trade away stiffness and moment rigidity unless specially configured.
+Cross roller bearings use crossed rollers to handle radial, axial, and moment loads with high stiffness.
+Thin section bearings reduce weight and radial space, but usually offer lower stiffness and moment rigidity unless specially designed.

 | Decision factor (robot joint) | Cross roller bearing | Thin section bearing |